Skip to content

 Glowing blue orb hovering beside a stylized document assembling itself from particles of light

-What you actually get
+What you actually get in 2026

 Temper the expectations, too.
 Copilot produces first drafts, not finished work; it will occasionally state something plausible and wrong, so every output needs the same review you’d give a new hire’s draft.
 Clients who treat it as an eager assistant are happy.
 Clients who expected an analyst are not.